K. SCHROEDER: Thanks again for hosting happy hour, Dave!

 A. CARLIN: Quick reminder to check your kids’ bags for unwrapped candy or anything suspicious.

-C. REICHART: You know if anyone gets tampered candy it’ll be Chuck Brown.
+C. REICHART: You know if anyone gets tampered candy, it’ll be Chuck Brown.

 A. CARLIN: Oh Lord, I know.
 That kid is a magnet for bad luck.

 J. VAN PELT: Hey.
 I have an idea.
-When the kids come around trick or treating, give each of them a nice piece of candy… and just give the Brown kid a rock.
+When the kids come around trick or treating, give each of them a nice piece of candy… and just give the Charlie Brown kid a rock.

 A. CARLIN: OMG